 - If you get lost…

 Mobile phones: While HAYDN SPACE OPERA can be accessed on mobile devices, for performance reasons it is not recommended.
-Video walkthroughs are available here if you are experiencing difficulties »
+Video walkthroughs are available here (YouTube playlist) if you are experiencing difficulties »

 Vertigo: Virtual reality has been known to trigger vertigo in some users.
 If this is of concern to you, note that only one room – ‘The Apocalypse’ – has no ‘floor’ plane (that is, you appear to be flying through infinite space).
 Not enabling flying will prevent accidentally passing through the ‘floor’ of other rooms.

 Moving around & communicating with others

 HAYDN SPACE OPERA can be navigated with a keyboard and mouse, by touchscreen devices (mobile possible but not recommended), or with VR hardware.

 - Turn: Click and hold the left mouse button or use the Q and E keys

 - Move: Arrow keys or WASD keys.
 Hold down SHIFT to move faster